BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-22-fixing-a-slow-rails-development-server.md

 ## Routes, Y U RELOAD?

-The previous Flame Graph shows that the routes were reloaded with no reason, as well.
+The previous Flame Graph shows that the routes were reloaded with no reason.
 Digging into the Flame Graph, we figured out that [rails_dev_tweaks](https://github.com/wavii/rails-dev-tweaks) was responsible for this.
 Upgrading to the latest version fixed that bug and saved another two seconds. **1.4x faster!**

 ## One worker is enough!